msamedina/bionetverification/README.md

 Additional input files for reproduction of the results in the paper are provided under `Inputs/CMSB21_Inputs`.
 A full reproduction can take over 24 hours.

 ### SSP
-In order to reproduce Tables 5-7 from the paper, method 3 should be run on input file:
+In order to reproduce Table 2 from the paper, method 3 should be run on input file:
 ```sh
 /CMSB21_Inputs/SSP_table2
 ```